Part-time: Two Years

 For detailed information about studying this course at UCLan, please see the course handbook for your year of entry:

 For information on possible changes to course information, see our Important Information.

 An academic qualification in community leadership provides an excellent and recognised foundation for a career in the field.
 The course is designed to prepare the student for senior positions of community leadership within the third sector, the public sector, governance and politics, and also to play a leading role on the international stage.
 The course provides excellent opportunities for international, national, regional, and local networking and the development of personal social capital which will serve to effectively enhance employability prospects.

-Strategic Leadership Award at Level 7 from the Institute of Leadership and Management.
+Strategic Leadership Award at Level 7 from the ILM.
 This may incur an extra charge.

 The course is available part-time and includes a flexible teaching pattern.
 Some modules are taught in short intensive blocks of five days.
 Other modules adopt a blended teaching approach where lectures are delivered once per month.

 This makes it possible for students that are working or live at a distance to be able to take individual modules without regular weekly attendance at the University.
 However, the ethos of a strong peer learning community is central to all modes of learning, regardless of being either classroom or web based.

 A range of assessment methods will be used during your course.
 Your skills, knowledge and understanding will be formally and informally assessed through written assignments, oral presentations and through practical tasks.
 The requirements and the marking criteria for all course assessments are clearly set out for you in this handbook and module handbooks.
 Tutors may provide additional supportive material to you.

 Opportunities will also be provided throughout the course for informal, formative assessment of your skills, knowledge and understanding.
 You will be invited to present seminar papers, contribute to class and online discussions, apply your learning informally in the workplace and take part in tutorials.